jimdoescode/jimdoescode.github.io/_posts/2016-10-14-openssl-and-androidpay.md

 OPENSSL_free(shared_secret);
 ```

+There is some slight pointer arithmetic going on to perform the concatenation.
+I originally tried to use `strcat` but these are raw byte buffers not real strings so it didn't result in the
+desired value.

-After this step we should have all the things necessary to validate the input and generate our decryption key.
+After this step we should have all the things necessary to generate our AndroidPay decryption key.

 Step 4
 ------

-To generate the encryption key we need to use the [HKDF algorithm](https://tools.ietf.org/html/rfc5869) with a SHA256 hash.
-This means we'll need to use the SHA256 message digest
+In order to generate the encryption key we need to use the [HKDF algorithm](https://tools.ietf.org/html/rfc5869) with a SHA256 hash.
+This means we'll need to use the SHA256 message digest (MD)
 constant provided by OpenSSL.
-Since it's a constant we don't need to worry about cleaning it up which is nice.
-We'll then take that constant and run it through an HMAC as per the
+Since it's a constant we don't need to worry about cleaning it up at the end which is nice.
+We'll then take that constant and run it through an HMAC
-HKDF algorithm's extract step.
-As part of the HMAC we don't include a salt according to the AndroidPay spec and we use our input_keying_material that we generated previously.
+as per the HKDF algorithm's extract step.
+[According to AndroidPay](https://developers.google.com/android-pay/integration/payment-token-cryptography#decrypting-the-payment-token)
+we specify a NULL salt and use our input keying material that was generated previously in the HMAC.

 ```c
 const EVP_MD *sha256 = EVP_get_digestbynid(NID_sha256);